kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

 # Mirroring the Class GitHub Repository

-This semester many class assignments are hosted on GitHub.
-The repository name should be given to you elsewhere and will be referred to in this document as "REPO\_NAME".
+This semester many class assignments are hosted in a GitHub repository.
 Individual assignments are in subfolders.
 Within the folder for every assignment is a `README.md` file, containing the description for the assignment.
 The folder also contains other files that are part of the assignment.
 The description of the assignment is often best viewed with a Web browser.
 The accompanying files can be downloaded directly from the folder, with a Web browser.
-However, in order to more easily download files associated with assignments, keep them up-to-date, and simultaneously version your own code developed for class, we suggest mirroring the class GitHub repository.
+However, creating a _mirror_ of the repository helps you to more easily download files associated with assignments, keep them up-to-date, and simultaneously version your own code by committing it to your own private GitHub repository.

+The names of the class "upstream" repository and your own "private" repository will be given to you elsewhere and will be referred to in this document as "CLASS\_REPO\_NAME" and "PRIVATE\_REPO\_NAME", respectively.
+Additionally, "USERNAME" refers to your GitHub username.

 ## Registering an SSH Key for Use with GitHub